kan-li/kan-li.github.com/_posts/2016-10-06-Parallelizing-MCMC .md

 </span>
 <br>

-In conclusion, the PART method could dramatically decreases the computation time and provides relative good estimations (after aggregate sub-chains) in a moderate complex model.
+In conclusion, the PART method could dramatically decreases the computation time for Bayesian inference of large data set and provides relative good estimations (after aggregating sub-chains) in a moderate complex model.